Medically reviewed by Drugs.com. Last updated on Jun 22, 2020.

 Concerns related to adverse effects:

-• Extravasation: [U.S. Boxed Warning]: Mechlorethamine is a potent vesicant; extravasation results in painful inflammation with induration and sloughing.
-If extravasation occurs, promptly manage by infiltrating area with 1/6 molar sodium thiosulfate solution, followed by dry cold compresses for 6-12 hours.
+• Extravasation: Mechlorethamine is a vesicant.
+[US Boxed Warning]: Extravasation results in painful inflammation with induration and sloughing.
+If extravasation occurs, promptly manage by infiltrating area with 1/6 molar sodium thiosulfate solution, followed by dry cold compresses for 6 to 12 hours to minimize the reaction.
+For a 1/6 molar solution of sodium thiosulfate, use 4.14 g of sodium thiosulfate per 100 mL of sterile water for injection or 2.64 g of anhydrous sodium thiosulfate per 100 mL or dilute 4 mL of sodium thiosulfate injection (10%) with 6 mL of sterile water for injection.
 Ensure proper needle or catheter placement prior to and during infusion.
 Avoid extravasation.

-• Gastrointestinal toxicities: Mechlorethamine is associated with a high emetic potential (Basch, 201; Dupuis, 2011; Roila, 2010); antiemetics are recommended to prevent nausea and vomiting.
+• Gastrointestinal toxicities: Mechlorethamine is associated with a high emetic potential (Dupuis 2011; Hesketh 2017; Roila 2016); antiemetics are recommended to prevent nausea and vomiting.
+Nausea may persist for up to 24 hours.

 • Hypersensitivity: Hypersensitivity reactions, including anaphylaxis, have been reported.